antcolag/iEventListener/README.md

 addEventListener [Event]
 attachEvent [Event]
 ```
-There is a 'registerEvent' function that can be added to the interface by providing another boolean argument after the ie one,
-registerEvent create a key and associate it to the handler list, then return the key.
+There is also a 'registerEvent' function that can be added to the interface by providing another boolean argument after the ie one, registerEvent create a key and associate it to the handler list, then return the key.
 When dispatchEvent (or fireEvent) is called, you need to provide the key after the event argument:
 ```javascript
 var obj = {}